 She received her undergraduate degree from The Evergreen State College and her law degree from the University of Washington School of Law.

 Athan P. Papailiou | Governor, At-Large (2016-2019)

 Athan P. Papailiou was elected to the Board of Governors in September 2016.
-He is a litigator at Pacifica Law Group in Seattle.
+He is a litigator at Pacifica Law Group in Seattle, where he focuses his practice on complex appellate and civil litigation, including constitutional, municipal, and commercial matters in state and federal courts.
 Before entering private practice, Papailiou served as a judicial law clerk for Washington Supreme Court Justice Debra Stephens.
-He also serves on the Board of Directors for the QLaw Foundation.

 Papailiou received his law degree from the University of Arizona and undergraduate degree from the University of Oregon.
-As a member of UA's Law & Behavior Research Group, Papailiou investigated the efficacy of jury instructions addressing the unreliability of eyewitness identification evidence.
+A Pacific Northwest native, Papailiou lives on Shilshole Bay in Ballard.